andrasq/node-qunpack/README.md

 count (default `1`).

-Note that the `pack/unpack` conversions are incomplete, it is not possible to specify all four combinations of signed/unsigned/little-e/big-e (endianness can be controlled only for unsigneds and only for integers).
+Note that the `pack/unpack` conversions are incomplete, it is not possible to specify all four combinations of signed/unsigned + little-e/big-e: endianness can be controlled only for unsigneds and only for integers.
 I needed signed big-endian support, so this implementation interprets "machine byte order" as being big-endian.

 The conversion count is interpreted as: